 Keeping Rivers Cool was a four year (2012-2016) Environment Agency led climate change adaptation project, which focused on using trees to keep rivers cool.

 This approach was aimed to address the pressures of climate change on freshwater ecosystems.

 The targeted catchments were the Wye, Hampshire Avon, Tyne, Ribble, Frome and the Tywi.

 Evidence indicates that some salmon and trout populations in England and Wales are under stress from climate change, with some rivers reaching above the lethal limit for salmonids in recent hot, dry summers.
 It has been shown that riparian trees can help reduce local stream temperatures on hot summer days.
 Summer mean and maximum water temperatures are on average 2-3ºC lower in shaded versus open rivers.

-The Environment Agency has been working with charitable trusts such as the Woodland Trust and the Rivers Trusts to plant trees and install riparian fencing in appropriate sites.
+The Environment Agency worked with charitable trusts such as the Woodland Trust and Rivers Trusts to plant trees and install riparian fencing in appropriate sites.
 The approach aims to create a mosaic of tree cover along riparian banks, rather than a blanket cover which could have a negative impact on other aspects of river ecology.

 It is recognised that riparian shading is not a stand-alone measure to managing warming in rivers, but it is a low-risk reversible action and a good start to keeping rivers cool.